 While some say that yerba mate could potentially treat diarrhea, I experienced that if you put too much of it in the gourd (in which case the taste becomes bitter and stronger), it could actually be the main reason for diarrhea.

 Don’t ask why I know this!
-But don’t worry, that almost never happens.
+But don’t worry, that rarely happens.

 3. Yerba Mate Limits Our Depression

 Lots of people drink yerba mate to treat depression.

 I personally have never had any issues with depression, but I noticed a rather funny fact while drinking the tea for several months.